La Paz 25: Design

 The La Paz 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a plumb transom, an internally mounted spade-type rudder controlled by a port-side wheel and a fixed fin, shoal-draft keel.
 It displaces 4600 lb and carries 1400 lb of ballast.

 The boat has a draft of 2.00 ft with the standard shoal-draft keel.

 The boat is fitted with a Pisces diesel engine of 28 hp or another gasoline or diesel engine of 20 to 28 hp.
 The fuel tank holds 20 u.s.gal and the fresh water tank has a capacity of 25 u.s.gal.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin, with upper berths above them.
 The galley is located on both sides just forward of the companionway ladder.
 The galley is equipped with a three-burner stove and a sink.
 The head is located just aft of the bow cabin on the port side and includes a shower stall.
 Cabin headroom is 76 in.
-The cockpit is open fore the use of deckchairs in place of fixed seats.
+The cockpit is open for the use of deckchairs in place of fixed seats.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 6.5 kn.